-(Added June 15, 2009) - K) Sidewalks shall be provided along the entire frontage of the OSRD tract along existing Town ways, including the frontage of any lots held in common ownership with the parcels within five (5) years prior to the submission of the OSRD Special Permit application.
-In those instances where sidewalk construction is not feasible or practical, the Planning Board shall require that the applicant support sidewalk construction elsewhere in the community.
-This may be accomplished either by constructing an equivalent length of sidewalk elsewhere in the community as recommended by the Department of Public Services or by making a payment in lieu of sidewalk construction to the Town of Medway's Sidewalk Special Account in an amount determined by the Planning Board at the recommendation of he Town's Consulting Engineer.
+(Added June 15, 2009 and revised June 13, 2011)

+k) Sidewalks shall be provided along the entire frontage of the OSRD tract along existing Town ways, including the frontage of any lots held in common ownership with the parcels within five (5) years prior to the submission of the OSRD Special Permit application.
+In those instances where sidewalk construction is not feasible or practical, the Planning and Economic Development Board shall require that the applicant support sidewalk construction elsewhere in the community.
+This may be accomplished either by constructing an equivalent length of sidewalk elsewhere in the community as recommended by the Department of Public Services or by making a payment in lieu of sidewalk construction to the Town of Medway's Sidewalk Special Account in an amount determined by the Planning and Economic Development Board at the recommendation of he Town's Consulting Engineer.

-- 11. Decision of the Planning Board The Planning Board may grant an OSRD Special Permit if it determines that a proposed OSRD has less detrimental impact on the tract than a conventional subdivision development proposed for the tract, after considering the following factors: - a) Whether the OSRD achieves greater flexibility and creativity in the design of residential development than a conventional plan; - b) Whether the OSRD promotes permanent preservation of open space, agricultural land,
+- Pedestrian circulation measures shall be provided to facilitate movement within the Development Area as well as between it and the Open Space and the abutting existing neighborhood(s).
+(Added June 13, 2011) - m) Trails shall be provided to facilitate public access to the Open Space unless the Planning and Economic Development Board finds that it is not in the best interests of the Town to locate a trail on a particular parcel.
+(Added June 13, 2011) - 11.
+Decision of the Planning and Economic Development Board The Planning and Economic Development Board may grant an OSRD Special Permit if it determines that a proposed OSRD has less detrimental impact on the tract than a conventional subdivision development proposed for the tract, after considering the following factors: - a) Whether the OSRD achieves greater flexibility and creativity in the design of residential development than a conventional plan; - b) Whether the OSRD promotes permanent preservation of open space, agricultural land, forestry land, other natural resources including water bodies and wetlands, and historical and archeological resources; - c) Whether the OSRD promotes less sprawl and a more efficient form of development that consumes less open land and better conforms to existing topography and natural features than a conventional subdivision; - d) Whether the OSRD reduces the total amount of disturbance on the site; - e) Whether the OSRD furthers the goals and policies of Medway's Open Space and/or Master Plan; - f) Whether the OSRD facilitates the construction and maintenance of streets, utilities, and public services, in a more economical and efficient manner; and - g) Whether the Concept Plan and its supporting narrative documentation complies with all sections of this Zoning By-Law.

-- forestry land, other natural resources including water bodies and wetlands, and historical and archeological resources; - c) Whether the OSRD promotes less sprawl and a more efficient form of development that consumes less open land and better conforms to existing topography and natural features than a conventional subdivision; - d) Whether the OSRD reduces the total amount of disturbance on the site; - e) Whether the OSRD furthers the goals and policies of Medway's Open Space and/or Master Plan; - f) Whether the OSRD facilitates the construction and maintenance of streets, utilities, and public services, in a more economical and efficient manner; and - g) Whether the Concept Plan and its supporting narrative documentation complies with all sections of this Zoning By-Law. - h) Whether the design of buildings within the OSRD is consistent or compatible with traditional New England architectural styles as further described in the Planning Board's Design Review Guidelines. - i) Whether the OSRD is compatible or in harmony with the character of adjacent residential neighborhoods. - j) Whether the OSRD will have a detrimental impact on abutting properties and residential neighborhoods. - l) Whether the impact of the OSRD on abutting properties and residential neighborhoods has been adequately mitigated. - m) Whether the OSRD protects and enhances community character
+- h) Whether the design of buildings within the OSRD is consistent or compatible with traditional New England architectural styles as further described in the Planning and Economic Development Board's Design Review Guidelines. - i) Whether the OSRD is compatible or in harmony with the character of adjacent residential neighborhoods. - j) Whether the OSRD will have a detrimental impact on abutting properties and residential neighborhoods. - k) Whether the impact of the OSRD on abutting properties and residential neighborhoods has been adequately mitigated. - 1) Whether the OSRD protects and enhances community character

-(Items 11 (h) - 11 (l) added May 14, 2007)
+(Items 11 (h) - (l) added May 14, 2007)

 An OSRD Special Permit decision shall include the approved Concept Plan.
 The OSRD Special Permit Decision shall specifically state that the OSRD Definitive Plan shall substantially comply with the approved Concept Plan.
 The applicant shall record the OSRD Special Permit Decision/ Concept Plan at the Norfolk County Registry of Deeds.
+(Added June 2, 2008)